pkourany/JSMNSpark/README.md

 JSMNSpark
 =========

-JSMN is a small JSON parser adapted for the Spark.
-It is ported from http://zserge.bitbucket.org/jsmn.html and is distributed under MIT license, so feel free to integrate it in your commercial products.
+JSMN is a small JSON parser ported to the Spark from https://bitbucket.org/zserge/jsmn/wiki/Home.

+This software is distributed under MIT license, so feel free to integrate it in your commercial products.

 Code metrics - TBD
 flash used: